HerdayaniElisionS/sports-world/README.md

 *Do you have any feedback for the teaching assistant for Tutorial 1 that you previously completed?*
 I think the instruction were clear

 >>>>>>> 484edb8 (Assignment3)
+Assignment3
+*Why do we need data delivery in implementing a platform?
+We need data delivery so that different parts of the app (frontend, backend, mobile, API) can share and use the same data.
+Without data delivery, they cannot communicate.

+* In your opinion, which is better, XML or JSON?
+Why is JSON more popular than XML?
+JSON is better because it is simpler, shorter, and faster to read.
+XML is too heavy with tags.
+JSON is more popular because it works easily with JavaScript and modern apps.

+* What is the purpose of the is_valid() method in Django forms, and why do we need it?
+It checks if the form data is correct and safe.
+If valid, we can save it to the database.
+If not, Django will show errors.

+* Why do we need a csrf_token when making forms in Django?
+What can happen if we don't include a csrf_token in a Django form?
+How can this be exploited by an attacker?
+We need csrf_token to stop CSRF attacks.
+Without it, attackers can trick users into sending fake requests (like deleting data) without permission.

+* Explain how you implemented the checklist above step-by-step (not just following the tutorial).
+I made a Product model with fields like name, price, description, thumbnail, category, and is_featured.
+Then I created forms.py for product input.
+In views.py I added list, add, detail, XML, and JSON views.
+I updated urls.py for each route.
+I made templates (main.html, add_product.html, product_detail.html, and base.html).
+After testing locally, I checked data with Postman, then pushed everything to GitHub.

+*Do you have any feedback for the teaching assistants for Tutorial 2?
+The tutorial was clear, maybe add more tips for fixing common errors.